wazuh/wazuh-documentation/source/compliance/tsc/additional-criteria/pi1.4.rst

 The trust service criteria for *additional criteria* for processing integrity *PI1.4* is a set of guidelines that outline the requirements for ensuring the completeness and integrity of the processed data of an entity.
 It states: *"The entity implements policies and procedures to make available or deliver output completely, accurately, and timely in accordance with specifications to meet the entity’s objectives."*.
 The following actions are performed to achieve this:

--  **Protects output**: Output is protected when stored or delivered, or both, to prevent theft, destruction, corruption, or deterioration that would prevent output from meeting specifications.
+-  **Protect output**: Output is protected when stored or delivered, or both, to prevent theft, destruction, corruption, or deterioration that would prevent output from meeting specifications.
--  **Distributes output only to intended parties**: Output is distributed or made available only to intended parties.
+-  **Distribute output only to intended parties**: Output is distributed or made available only to intended parties.
--  **Distributes output completely and accurately**: Procedures are in place to provide for the completeness, accuracy, and timeliness of distributed output.
+-  **Distribute output completely and accurately**: Procedures are in place to provide for the completeness, accuracy, and timeliness of distributed output.
--  **Creates and maintains records of system output activities**: Records of system output activities are created and maintained completely and accurately in a timely manner.
+-  **Create and maintain records of system output activities**: Records of system output activities are created and maintained completely and accurately in a timely manner.

 The use case below demonstrates how Wazuh assists in meeting this requirement.